 - Pre-made salads, there are now plenty of organic options too.

-– Make your own protein shakes, very easy, you don’t even need a blender, just mix some protein powder, purified water, and add your favorite fruit.
+- Make your own protein shakes, very easy, you don’t even need a blender, just mix some protein powder, purified water, and add your favorite fruit.
 Need a little sweetener?
-Add some pure stevia extract, this is what I use:
+Add some organic Stevia Extract, this is what I use:

 - Make your own trail mix.
 Mix your favorite nuts such as almonds, dehydrated fruits like cherries or blueberries, and maybe a little broken up chocolate pieces.